romaintailhurat/operatorz/README.md

 ```

 **WARNING** : this project is at the moment essentially a toy project for help me build a package, following the [great advices from experts](https://github.com/jennybc/pkg-dev-tutorial) at user2019 conference.

+A lot of things to do, including:
+- [ ] adding CI and code coverage
+- [ ] set an extensive test suite